Statewide Opioid Settlement Initiatives

-In response to the requirements of Senate Bill 1827, passed by the 87th Texas Legislature in 2021, the Texas Comptroller of Public Accounts publishes statewide opioid settlement agreement records.1
+In response to Senate Bill 1827, passed by the 87th Legislature, the Texas Comptroller of Public Accounts assists the Texas Opioid Abatement Fund Council (OAFC) in addressing the opioid crisis across the state of Texas, as well as publishing statewide opioid settlement agreement records to the public.

-The council is administratively attached to the Texas Comptroller’s office, which provides the staff and facilities as necessary to assist the council in performing its duties.4
+The Council is administratively attached to the Texas Comptroller’s office, which provides the staff and facilities as necessary to assist the Council in performing its duties.

 - The OAFC will hold a public meeting on Oct.
 25 at 10 a.m. local time.
 Information regarding the agenda and meeting information is posted on the Texas Secretary of State's Texas Register.

 - The OAFC public survey is now open.
 The OAFC is conducting this survey to better understand the community’s perspective on how to best abate the opioid crisis across the state.
 The survey will close on Oct.
 30. Take the survey today and please share with your professional network.

 Sign up now to receive future newsletters and the latest Opioid Council news, updates and resources directly to your inbox.